Camfed is unique in the emphasis we place on continued support to girls outside the classroom and once they finish school.

 Camfed health activists are trained by healthcare professionals so they can train others.

-To date, 2,321 young women in the Cama network have received training to be community health activists in rural communities.
-In 2011 alone, they reached 119,456 pupils and community members.
+To date, 7,312 young women in the CAMA network have received training to be community health activists in rural communities.
+In 2014 alone, the number of students and community members reached by Health Activists and Learner Guides was 262,473.

 Read about one of our health activists here